coresresearch/BatCan/README.md

 ```
 conda create --name bat_can --channel conda-forge cantera scikits.odes matplotlib numpy ruamel.yaml
 ```
-You can replace `bat_can` with whatever other name you would like to give this environment.
+You can replace `bat_can` with whatever name you would like to give this environment.
 After this completes, activate the environment:
 ```
 conda activate bat_can
 ```